thomasdarimont/terraform-provider-keycloak/docs/resources/oidc_identity_provider.md

 - `issuer` - (Optional) The issuer identifier for the issuer of the response.
 If not provided, no validation will be performed.
 - `disable_user_info` - (Optional) When `true`, disables the usage of the user info service to obtain additional user information.
 Defaults to `false`.
 - `hide_on_login_page` - (Optional) When `true`, this provider will be hidden on the login page, and is only accessible when requested explicitly.
 Defaults to `false`.
-- `logout_url` - (Optional) The Logout URL is the end session endpoint to use to logout user from external identity provider.
+- `logout_url` - (Optional) The Logout URL is the end session endpoint to use to sign-out the user from external identity provider.
 - `login_hint` - (Optional) Pass login hint to identity provider.
 - `ui_locales` - (Optional) Pass current locale to identity provider.
 Defaults to `false`.
 - `accepts_prompt_none_forward_from_client` (Optional) When `true`, the IDP will accept forwarded authentication requests that contain the `prompt=none` query parameter.
 Defaults to `false`.